Kiymbi Dam

-The Kiymbi Dam is a major hydroelectric dam and power station that was opened on the Kiymbi (or Kyimbi) river in 1959.
+The Kiymbi Dam [aka Bendera Hydroelectric Powerstation] is a major hydroelectric dam and power station that was opened on the Kiymbi (or Kyimbi) river in 1959.
 It has been neglected and requires rehabilitation.
+New initiatives have been undertaken to rehabilitate the dam.

 Kyimbi River

 The Kyimbi River originates in the Mugandja plateau at a height of 6560 ft.
 It contains a series of falls over a distance of 2 mi, with the largest 300 to 500 ft high.
 The total drop in this section is over 2500 ft.
 They are among the highest falls in the African continent to be used for power generation.
 In the dry season the average flow is 3 to 10 m3/s, but this rises to 150 m3/s in the rainy season.

 Planning

 In 1948 it was reported that a company had been formed to build a hydroelectric plant on the Kyimbi river in the north of Katanga, to supply Albertville (now called Kalemie).
 Operations were expected to start in 1950.
 The plant was to be built near Bendera.
 This is about 110 km from Albertville.

 There were delays.
 A 1952 report said that construction was still planned.
 A 1954 report described the planned structure as a dam 14.5 m high that would provide water to five generating units, each with 8,250 kW capacity, or 41,250 kW in total.

 The plant was eventually built and operated by the Forces de L'Est du Congo (FEC), a company that began operations in 1955 to provide power to the eastern Congo.
 It began delivering power from two of the five planned turbines in 1959.
 Additional turbines were to be installed as needed to meet demand.
 The architect Eugene Palumbo, assigned to the Congo by UNESCO, designed the service city of the dam construction project.